Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/gmx_MMPBSA_test.md

     * Download gmx_MMPBSA repository content in `/home/user/Documents`
     * Works with `Fast` set of examples [-t 2 is the default]
     * Perform the calculation on 9 examples sequentially, using 10 cpus each time

+=== "Minimal"

+        gmx_MMPBSA_test -f /home/user/Documents -n 10 -t 1

+    Through this command-line, gmxMMPBSA_test will:

+    * Download gmx_MMPBSA repository content in `/home/user/Documents`
+    * Works with `Minimal` set of examples [-t 1]
+    * Perform the calculation on 13 examples sequentially, using 10 cpus each time

 === "All"